IFAD was founded in 1977 and has 177 members.

-It is composed of 18 Executive Directors.
+It is composed of 18 Executive Directors and their respective representatives.

 The Executive Board meets three times a year.
-It is supported by an Audit (Finance) and an Evaluation Committee.

-IFAD has over 100 donors; the poorest developing countries also contribute.
-In the last few years, member states (including Germany) have supplemented their contributions with loans.
+For some years, member states (including Germany) have supplemented their contributions with loans.

 Program allocation decisions are made using the Performance Based Allocation System (PBAS) based on numerous criteria and international markers.

-- the number of the rural impoverished population,
+- the number of rural impoverished population,

-- and vulnerability,
+- and vulnerability

 and other indicators.